adamsilver/fdpb/05-an-inbox.md

 </div>
 ```

 Both the error and success message panels are placed within the natural flow of the document and toward the top of the page to indicate their importance.
-The `role="alert"` attribute as noted in “A Registration Form” ensures that screen readers will announced it when the page loads.
+The `role="alert"` attribute ensures that screen readers will announced it when the page loads or if it is updated on the client.

 ### Toast Messages